Are we watching a classic World Series in the making?

 Game 3

 2017: Astros 5, Dodgers 3.
-This was a more interesting game than the final score indicates, but there weren't any lead changes, and the Dodgers played a sloppy game while Yu Darvish blew up in the second inning.
-Brad Peacock saves the Houston bullpen with 3 2/3 scoreless innings.
+This was a more interesting game than the final score indicates, but there weren't any lead changes, and the Dodgers played a sloppy game with Yu Darvish blowing up in the second inning.
+Brad Peacock saved the Houston bullpen with 3 2/3 scoreless innings.

 "We stayed positive.
 We knew one bad inning happened," Jansen said after Game 3.
 "You can't hang your head.
 You can't let one bad thing give you a bad day.
 You have to know that we've had a great year and a great postseason."